dreamcatcher-tech/network/ideas/Silverback/SilverBack.md

 15. Implementation - can set up a publicly audited company to provide the currency until we can get some dedicated vaulters onboard

 ## Extensions
 Do deals with the vault companies to let people transfer their assets to a special account that is owned by code alone.
-It can have restrictions like what KYC
+It can have restrictions like what KYC is required - basically anything they might like.
+Our offering is blending them all together vs on their own, they would need to run the network we do, and keep the smart contract code running.
+They might refuse to run the service, but so long as they earn more than a regular account for less overhead, then they should be ok with it.
+If a small number join, then the rest can't really argue since customers will go to the exchanges that are online.

+Can use soulbinding techniques to allow each exchange to have KYC pass for their assets.
+If you want to hold backstage assets, then you need to have an exchange account, which is required for withdrawal or deposit.
+Once in the ETF account tho, it is on chain and can trade freely.
+The gold remains held by the despositor (who holds the liability and the exchange account) but it cannot be withdrawn unless the chain agrees.

+The depositor earns interest for holding it in there, but anyone else can remove it to their own exchange account ?
+Or, for them to withdraw again, they need to pay the tokens back.

 Vault corps get tx fees people moving in and out, possibly transaction fees of the network.